 You should brush and floss twice a day.
 Well…. maybe only FLOSS once a day because it is Christmas, I’m sure Santa Floss will forgive you.
 You could even add an extra brushing session during the day after a heavy meal or high sugar intake, or at least rinse your mouth with water.

-If brushing your teeth feels like a chore.
+If you want to look after your teeth, but brushing your teeth feels like a chore.
 It might be a good idea to add an electric toothbrush on your Boxing Day shopping list.
 It is proven to be more effective in brushing teeth.
 It is also more fun!

 Tip 2.
 Enjoy Sweets in moderation!!!